philipnickel/NaviFlow/meshing/experiments/README.md

 ### lidDrivenCavity
 Classic lid-driven cavity problem with moving top wall

-### channelFlow
-Channel flow with circular obstacle

-### airfoilFlow
+### cylinderFlow
-External flow around a NACA airfoil
+Flow around a circular cylinder in a rectangular domain